 These are serious issues that need to be treated by ENT doctor, and some cases, surgery is required.

-With good vocal technique, healthy habits and common sense, you can avoid undesirable issues which may cause loads of discomfort and even permanent damage.
+With good vocal technique, healthy habits and a little common sense, many vocal problems can be avoided, preventing discomfort and potential long-term damage.